Trade Show Gift Giving

 Gifts like keychains, coffee mugs or water bottles that have your logo and/or information included to keep you top of mind whenever they use it.

 Show your appreciation with anything from a gift card to seeds they can plant, food items and small useful items like ear buds, chargers, or step counters.
 These items are useful to nearly everyone, especially those at an event.

 Think about gifts that last like plants and flowers with a thank you note in them from you and your staff.
 They can enjoy that during the show and well after, even planting once they return home.

 Consider items that every business person needs like business card holders in the many forms they come in.
 You can give something as simple as the holder with a thank you card included inside.

 Brainstorm items that will reflect the theme or industry of the trade show.
 For a builders show give a tape measure, decorative shovel, or hammer with the event logo and/or website address printed on it.
 (You can brand any item that you give-you need to decide if the cost is worth it for the reason you're giving it).

 If the city that your event is taking place in is important, then what about a picture frame with the city name (bird, logo, or other pertinent information regarding that city) engraved on the frame?
 You could include a picture of you and your staff in the frame.

 Insert handwritten notes with the gifts you give or print something easy that you can use for a large number of gifts.

-Are you involved with clothing or jewelry trade shows?
-A good idea is to give a decorated hanger as a gift to be both decorative and functional for an exhibitor and for a sponsor you can print your event logo on it for branding.
+Do you exhibit in or manage any clothing or jewelry trade shows?
+A good idea is to give a decorated hanger as a gift to be both decorative and functional for an exhibitor and for a sponsor you can print your event logo on for branding.